November 11, 2021

 Prices of control switches usually start at around 100-200 USD and are limited to the connection of 5 or 6 charging stations.

-The second argument in favour of local smart charging (i.e., remaining unaffected by internet problems) leads us to think about the general security of the cloud-based system.
+The second argument in favor of local smart charging (i.e., remaining unaffected by internet problems) leads us to think about the general security of the cloud-based system.